lukso-network/docs/docs/networks/l16-testnet.md

 ### Denied Permission

 :::info Context
-While running `make start` you are getting permission-related issues.
+While running `./lukso network start` you are getting permission-related issues.
 You can have a log like this:

 ```
 Permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock: Get "http://%2Fvar%2Frun%2Fdocker.sock/v1.24/containers/json": dial unix /var/run/docker.sock: connect: permission denied "docker kill" requires at least 1 argument.
 See `docker kill --help`